rhit-williagm/ECE434/hw04/ReadMe.md

 | GPIO2 | 0x481A_D000 | 0x481A_DFFF | 4KB | Reserved |
 | GPIO3 | 0x481A_E000 | 0x481A_EFFF | 4KB | GPIO3 Registers |
 | GPIO3 | 0x481A_F000 | 0x481A_FFFF | 4KB | Reserved |

+##GPIO via mmap
+Execute ./switchled to toggle 2 leds with P9_12 and P9_21 with mmap Execute ./toggleled to toggle an led with mmap

+##I2C via the kernel driver
+Run ./temp.sh to read the value of TMP101 in millidegrees C using the kernel

+##LED matrix etch-a-sketch using Flask

+##LCD Display

+Can display images and movies

+Run ./image.sh to see a sideways-flipped boris
+Run ./movie.sh to play a short movie